 When we’re “firing on all cylinders,” we begin the planning process the first week in October.
-The process begins with preparation for “data day,” which is a meeting or two during which we look at the current year’s measures and other inputs in preparation for a discussion about the coming year.
-This includes the current year’s Sermon Calendar (also known as The Evangelistic Calendar, since it contains more stuff than just sermon series titles and dates), Key Performance Measures, stories about life change over the past year, a quick review of our target demographic information, and in general how we feel the year has gone.
+The process starts with preparation for “data day,” a meeting or two during which we look at the current year’s measures and other inputs in preparation for a discussion about the coming year.
+The discussion includes the current year’s Sermon Calendar (also known as The Evangelistic Calendar, since it contains more stuff than just sermon series titles and dates), along with Key Performance Measures, stories about life change over the past year, a quick review of our target demographic information, and in general how we feel the year has gone.

 The planning process concludes in mid-December when the Leadership Team approves the budget for the coming year.

-Do you typically have Series planned for the whole year, down to the topics, titles, etc.?
+Do you typically have teaching series planned for the whole year, down to the topics, titles, etc.?

 What’s important here is that you understand your demographic in two ways.
 First, what are their “primary concerns” or “felt needs?”
-With this information, you can plan sermon series “types” that will attract your demographic.
+You can plan sermon series “types” that will attract your demographic with this information.
 For example, if the demographic is concerned about “parenting,” a series on parenting should be planned once or twice per year.

 Second, how does the ministry year ebb and flow?
 There’s a natural cycle to the year.
 Series types should be planned that coincide with the lives of the people you’re trying to reach.
 For example, parents are occupied with sports and other activities with their children during the school year.
-In the summer, they are occupied with travel, vacation plans, home projects, etc.
+In the summertime, they’re occupied with travel, vacation plans, home projects, etc.

 Is the focus of BIG SUNDAYS on getting the congregation involved in inviting their friends and family?
 And, does the event always include a special speaker?